stormpath/stormpath.github.io/source/ruby/product-guide/index.markdown

 3. Click the application name.
 4. Click the **Account Store** tab.
 5. Click the row of the directory to move.
-6. Drag the row to the appropriate order.<br>
+6. Drag the row to the appropriate order.<br />
 	For example, if you want to switch the first account store and the second account store, click anywhere in the first row of the account store table and drop the row on the second row.
 7. Click **Save Priorities**.